mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 verse="Matthew 25:34-40"
 %}

-At the end of the day, by loving our neighbor (through actions) we also love our Creator.
+By loving our neighbor (through actions) we also love our Creator.

 {% include verse.html
 text="God created man in his own image.
 In God’s image he created him; male and female he created them."